hamidahoderinwale/astro_site/src/pages/posts/myhomoeconomics.md

 ---

-Some econ-related things I've been thinking about typed out real quick.
+Some econ-related things I've been thinking about that I typed out real quick.

 **The Career**